tango-adb/docs/docs/tango/daemon/credential-store.md

 const CredentialStore: AdbWebCredentialStore = new AdbWebCredentialStore();
 ```

 Optionally, you can provide a name for your keys.
-On devices with Android 11 or newer, it will appear in "Settings -> Developer options -> Wireless debugging -> Paired devices".
+On Android 11 and above, it will appear in "Settings -> Developer options -> Wireless debugging -> Paired devices".
 The default value is `Tango@<current host name>`, e.g. `Tango@app.tangoapp.dev`.

 ```ts transpile
 import AdbWebCredentialStore from "@yume-chan/adb-credential-web";